Comparing Data Assimilation and Likelihood-Based Inference on Latent State Estimation in Agent-Based Models: Discussion

+More generally, the broad applicability of \lbi to the plethora of heterogeneous ABMs in the literature is an active line of inquiry.
+The derivation of the likelihood function is the main technical hurdle to applying \lbi~\citep{borile2025bias}.
+Nevertheless, this technique has found applications to a wide range of opinion dynamics models~\citep{lenti2024likelihoodbased}, and even to complex ABMs from economics~\citep{monti2023learning}.
+Moreover, when the likelihood is too hard to derive analytically, there exist alternative approximation techniques from machine learning, such as variational inference~\citep{lenti2024variational} \rev{or surrogate modeling \citep{cozzi2025learning}.} Such techniques are easier to apply and do not require an explicit analytical deviation of the likelihood function.

 While \da performs remarkably well for aggregate forecasting, its applicability to complex ABMs still faces important limitations.
-The Ensemble Kalman Filter assumes near-linear dynamics and Gaussian uncertainties, which often misalign with the high-dimensional, discrete, or heterogeneous state spaces characteristic of social ABMs.
-Adapting \da to these settings will require tailored methodological innovations.
+The Ensemble Kalman Filter assumes linearizable dynamics and Gaussian uncertainties, which are often misaligned with the high-dimensional, discrete, or heterogeneous state spaces characteristic of social ABMs.
+Despite these theoretical mismatches, the EnKF has successfully reconstructed latent states in high-dimensional nonlinear geophysical systems \citep{houtekamer2016review, vetra2018state}, and has more recently been applied to ABMs calibrated with real-world data \citep{cocucci2022inference,suchak2024coupling, oswald2025agent}.
+These results suggest that the practical scope of \da may extend beyond its formal assumptions.
+However, its performance in social ABMs remains context-dependent, requiring systematic empirical validation and methodological adaptations tailored to discrete, heterogeneous, and strongly nonlinear settings.

 As a proof of concept, our analysis is limited to one ABM (\bcm).
 While illustrative, broader generalizations require validation across diverse ABMs (e.g., in economics, epidemiology, or ecology).
-Nevertheless, this work fills a critical gap in the ABM calibration literature by providing the first structured comparison of \da and \lbi for latent state inference.
+In addition, it would be interesting to examine the role of data availability, which in this setting increases both the number of observations and the number of latent variables, and may therefore generate offsetting effects on inference performance.
+Nevertheless, this work fills a critical gap in the ABM calibration literature by providing the first structured comparison of \da and \lbi for latent state inference in an ABM.
 We hope it catalyzes more systematic evaluations, ultimately informing standardized calibration pipelines for computational social science.